gjassoah/fd-seminar-www/content/diy/index.md

 ### 21.05.2020

+The FD seminar ran on a cloud server with the following specifications:

 {{< server product="Linode Dedicated 16GB" os="Ubuntu 16.04 (Linux 4.4.0-179-generic)" cpu="AMD EPYC 7501 32-Core Processor (8 dedicated vCPUs)" ram="16 GB RAM / 10 GB Swap" >}}{{< /server >}}

+We found these to be sub-optimal for running a single BBB session with 77 participants and 8 shared webcams (some users reported low audio quality).
+Below is a screenshot with the metrics gathered during the talk.

 [![21.05.2020](/img/grafana-21.05.2020.png)](/img/grafana-21.05.2020.png)